Introducing Webdevladder

 I share some similarities with a few contemporary archetypes, but there are important differences.
 The main point is that I'm devoting my time primarily to making software.
 All of the other stuff, like this blog, is supplementary.

 For one, I'm not a startup.
-I will never take investor funding for these projects.
-My goal is to make the best software I can, and extracting profits is counterproductive.
-I believe you can make good software with a company, even great software, but not the best of the kind I'm building.
-Incentives always influence action to some degree, and I prefer to keep organizational profitability out of the equation for pure software projects that operate no services.
+I will never take investor funding for these projects or sell control over the core repos Zzz, Fuz, Moss, Gro, etc - excluding any products I build using the stack.
+I'm trying to make the social contract transparent and respectful for any community that forms.
+My goal is to make the best software I can, and profit-mindedness is counterproductive.
+I believe profit-incentivized companies can make geat software, but not the best of the kind I want in the long-term.
+I prefer to keep organizational profitability out of the equation for pure software projects that operate no services (a neat productivity trick: keep your FOSS dev unburdened by IRL service operations) If parts of my stack are successful, they'll be owned by a nonprofit or equivalent.

 I'm also not an entertainer, influencer, or video content creator.
 Making software, not videos, will remain my priority.
 Being funded through YouTube ad revenue or sponsorships would misalign my incentives, taking my focus away from building software.
-My current stance is that I won't do any software-related sponsorships, which means the opinions you get from me are entirely rooted in either my preferences or professional experience.
+My current stance is that I won't do any software-related sponsorships, which means the dev opinions you get from me are entirely rooted in either my preferences or professional experience.
+I'm open to sponsorship in the form of a job where I can work on Zzz and its dependencies at least part-time (if I'm going to shill, I'll shill one company at a time, and I'll really mean it, mostly), and I may use the content creator playbook, minus dev-related sponsorships, to build a financially supportive audience.

 And finally, I'm not a comprehensive educator.
-I won't retread the same beginner content that's excellently covered elsewhere, and I won't sell courses or create content for media companies.
-While webdevladder is educational content, it's tailored to what I find interesting and generally more advanced and less accessible.
-I don't run a Discord community and I'm focused on my projects.
+I won't retread the same beginner content that's excellently covered elsewhere, and I won't sell courses or do any time-consuming content creation for media companies.
+While Webdevladder is educational content, it's tailored to what I find interesting and generally more advanced and less accessible.
+I don't run a Discord community and I'm focused on my projects, but I would like, so to speak, to prop up a ladder that anyone could climb.

 My plan